EvoAgentX: An Automated Framework for Evolving Agentic Workflows: Conclusion

 \section{Conclusion}

-We present \textbf{\method{}}, an open-source platform that automates the generation, execution, and evolutionary optimization of multi-agent workflows.
+We present \textbf{\method{}}, an open-source platform that automates the generation, execution, evaluation and optimization of multi-agent workflows.
 It addresses key limitations of existing frameworks by eliminating the need for manual workflow design and providing support for dynamic, task-specific optimization.
 By integrating multiple optimization algorithms, including TextGrad, AFlow, and MIPRO, \method{} enables the iterative refinement of agent prompts, tool configurations, and workflow topologies with minimal manual intervention.
 Experiments on diverse benchmarks, such as HotPotQA, MBPP, MATH and GAIA, demonstrate that \method{} consistently achieves substantial performance improvements in multi-hop reasoning, code generation, mathematical problem solving, and real-world multi-agent applications.
-In the future, we will extend \textbf{\method{}} with plug-and-play prompt optimization, richer tool integration, and long-term memory with retrieval-augmented generation (RAG) support to further enhance agent adaptability and contextual awareness.
-We also plan to explore advanced evolution strategies, including MASS, EvoPrompt, and Darwin, to advance the state of dynamic multi-agent optimization.
+In the future, we will extend \textbf{\method{}} with more optimization algorithms, richer tool integration, and long-term memory to further enhance agent adaptability and contextual awareness.
+We also plan to explore advanced evolution strategies~\cite{fang2025comprehensive}, including MASS~\cite{zhou2025multi}, AlphaEvolve~\cite{novikov2025alphaevolve}, and Darwin Gödel Machine~\cite{zhang2025darwin}, to advance the strategies of multi-agent optimization.